Professional Liability Insurance Coverage For Your Business

 Remember – the best policy is one that provides comprehensive protection while still meeting your budget.

-Professional liability insurance, also known as errors and omissions insurance, covers claims of negligence, misconduct, or errors made by a professional that result in financial loss or harm to their clients.
+Professional liability insurance, also known as errors and omissions insurance, covers claims of negligence, misconduct, or errors made by a professional that result in monetary loss or harm to their clients.
 These can include mistakes in delivering services, failure to deliver promised results, breaches of confidentiality, and civil liabilities incurred from misrepresentations or miscommunications.

 In the past years, the number of professional liability lawsuits has been increasing at an alarming rate.
 According to statistics from the National Association of Insurance Commissioners (NAIC), claims resulting in indemnity payments have increased by 28 percent over the past decade.
 In addition, the cost of settlements and judgments for claims against professionals has risen significantly.